dostnes/economy-portfolio/README.md

 [![Python][Python]][Python-url]

-The <span style="background-color: #FFFF00">requirements.txt</span> file lists all Python libraries this project depends on.
+The <mark>requirements.txt</mark> file lists all Python libraries this project depends on.
 Install using:
   ```sh
   pip install -r requirements.txt
   ```